 These stories are only two in an increasingly violent and hateful atmosphere of cultural oppression.
 It is only getting worse.
 Scott Adams, author of Dilbert, said it best in one of his recent video posts.

 I’m actually considering voting for the first time, and I wouldn’t even be voting for candidates.
 I would just be voting for a side.
 I would just say ‘Republican’ — and I’m not a Republican.
 It’s not even about policy [or] anything.
 It would be about pure self-defense because I would want the safest situation for the country.

 Here’s the ‘Get Out The Vote’ slogan that I think is the strongest for Republicans: ‘They’re coming for you next.’
 You know it’s true.
 They are coming for you next.
 If you want to be safe, then you want to keep the system in tact as long as possible. [emphasis mine]

-I have embedded Adams’ video post below the fold, just so you can see how calmly but forcefully he expresses this fear.
+I have embedded Adams’ video post below, just so you can see how calmly but forcefully he expresses this fear.
 Watch.
 Take it seriously.
 Adams appears, unlike too many Americans, to be making an attempt to come to grips with the reality that one of our political parties in America wants to destroy all opposition to it, and that party must be stopped, for his, and our, own personal safety.

 Now available in hardback and paperback as well as ebook!